RLV College of Music and Fine Arts: History

-In 1956, the institution was brought under the control of the government of Kerala and was renamed as RLV Academy of Music and Fine Arts.
-Diploma and Post Diploma Courses in vocal music, Bharathanatyam, Kathakali, and painting were started.
+In 1956, the institution was brought under the control of the Government of Kerala and was renamed as RLV Academy of Music and Fine Arts.
+Diploma and Post Diploma Courses in vocal music, Bharatanatyam, Kathakali, and painting were started.

 In 1998, the institution was affiliated to the Mahatma Gandhi University, Kerala at Kottayam.
 The Diploma and Post Diploma Courses were restructured as degree and postgraduate courses.